mbforbes/docs/docs/start/experiment.md

 That's how an experiment is defined and shared by its spec, the YAML file containing the necessary metadata with which you can manage an experiment.

-If both of the above steps are working for you, you are ready to proceed to creating your own Beaker blueprint and dataset, which is the [next example](image.md).
+If both of the above steps are working for you, you are ready to proceed to creating your own Beaker image and dataset, which is the [next example](image.md).